-I recently had the opportunity to interview Tom Melia, who’s the writer, director, and editor behind the web series “The Art Of Awkward Conversation” which is a mini-mini series celebrating the bizarre, insipid, or just plain painful chats in which we have all found ourselves as unwitting participants.
-You can watch episode 1 below, then read what Tom had to say about his team’s project in our interesting Q and A.
+I recently had the opportunity to interview Nathan Quinn, who’s the talented writer, director, and executive producer behind the many web series discussed below.
+You can watch episode 0 of NECROLAND below, and read what Nathan had to say in our interesting Q and A.

-1. What’s the story behind you wanting to develop “The Art Of Awkward Conversation” into a web series?
+1. What’s the story behind you wanting to develop “NECROLAND” into a web series?

-3. What are your core goals for the series?
+3. What are your core goals for these series?

 4. What have been your biggest project challenges and struggles to date?

-5. How do you manage each episode’s project work flow?
+5. How do you manage the project work flow?

 6. Since releasing the series, what has been the biggest surprise?

-8. Do you have any tips for creating and producing a web series?
+7. Do you have any tips for creating a web series?

-We thank Tom for his insightful answers for web series creators/producers, filmmakers, screenwriters, directors, and actors to learn from!
-And wish him and his team all the best with The Art Of Awkward Conversation going forward.
+We thank Nathan for his interesting answers for web series creators to learn from!
+And wish him and his team all the best with their multiple web series going forward.

-Enjoy this insightful interview?
+Enjoy this insightful interview?!
 Great!
-Then subscribe to our blog via email as we will be doing more of these fun interviews in the future with other amazingly talented video creators, filmmakers, actors, writers, directors, and producers from Spidvid.
+Then subscribe to our blog via email as we will be doing more of these fun interviews in the future with other amazingly talented video creators, filmmakers, actors, writers, directors, animators and producers with our members on Spidvid.

 And if you are a web series, TV, short film or feature film creator or producer and want your story and content featured here, then reach out to us and lets discuss.